LimeChain/forta-bots/stake-threshold-changed/README.md

-# Forta Stake Controller Changed Bot
+# Forta Stake Threshold Changed Bot

 ## Description

-Detects if a 'StakeControllerUpdated' event is emitted from Forta Scanners or the Forta Agents contracts
+Detects if a 'StakeThresholdChanged' event is emitted from Forta Scanners or the Forta Agents contracts

 ## Supported Chains